Learn

 - Invest in different market segments.
 Let's say you want to invest heavily in technology when it comes to equities like stocks.
 That's great, but you should balance that out with investments in other sectors, such as healthcare or manufacturing.
 When it comes to bonds, you might want to diversify by investing in a way that allows you to hold bonds from various issuers and with different maturity dates.

-Clearly, diversification presents you with a lot of options.3 The next step is knowing how much variety is enough — and what might be too much.
+Clearly, diversification presents you with a lot of options.2 The next step is knowing how much variety is enough — and what might be too much.

 How much you need to diversify depends on your specific goals and risk tolerance.
 There is no one answer to what "correct" diversification looks like.
 But you can over-diversify, or spread your investments too thin.

-Constantly adding new investments to your portfolio for no reason or holding more than five or six different kinds of assets can make your money harder to track and manage — and it doesn't help you achieve the point of diversification, which is to better manage the risks you take to earn a reasonable return.4
+Constantly adding new investments to your portfolio for no reason can make your money harder to track and manage — and it doesn't help you achieve the point of diversification, which is to better manage the risks you take to earn a reasonable return.

 The "right" amount of diversification for you can be difficult to objectively measure on your own, which is why it's helpful to work with a third-party professional to help you.
 A qualified investment advisor can help with financial planning to identify how much risk is appropriate for you, and how diversified you need to be to reach your long-term investing goals.